MunroRaymaker/eventmanager-webapi/README.md

 * A duration - how much time did it take to execute the job?
 * A status - for example "pending" or "completed"

-All jobs should be processed in the background and clients should not be forced to wait for jobs to complete.
+All jobs should be processed in the background and clients should not forced to wait for jobs to complete.
 To view the output of a job (the sorted array), the client must query a previously enqueued job.